Flashing Side Marker Lamps

 1-wire and LED side markers

-The move-one-wire method won't work if your side markers use LEDs rather than filament bulbs, or if they have only one wire and get their ground through the mounting of the lamp housing to the body sheetmetal rather than via an actual ground wire.
+It's easiest and safest to use a PLUM-4 module (Send me an email to order one).
+The move-one-wire crossfeed method won't work if your front turn signals and/or front side markers use LEDs rather than filament bulbs, nor if each front side marker has only one wire and gets its ground through the mounting of the lamp housing to the body sheetmetal rather than via an actual ground wire.

 Relay terminal 85: to vehicle end of cut side marker feed wire